 The application is processed by the Police and Border Guard Board, who will perform a background check and make a decision regarding the granting (or refusal) of the e-resident’s digital ID.

 In the case of a decision to grant e-residency, the e-resident’s digital ID card, card reader and PIN codes will be sent to the place of issue, selected when the application was submitted.

-The applicant will be notified as the ID-card reaches the Embassy in Tokyo.
-The digital ID-card must be picked up personally at the embassy and the applicant must bring his or her passport.
+The applicant will be notified as the ID-card reaches the pick-up location.
+The digital ID-card must be picked up personally at the pick-up location and the applicant must bring his or her passport.

-There are nearly 3,000 Estonian e-residents in Japan and they have established around 200 companies in Estonia.
+There are over 3,000 Estonian e-residents in Japan and they have established around 230 companies in Estonia.
 Check out the latest numbers here.